jayshah19949596/Behavioral-Cloning-For-Self-Driving-Car/README.md

 ## Correction Factor

-- Corection factor used in the below cell is 0.2
+- Correction factor used in the below cell is 0.2
 - It is a parameter to tune
 - For right camera images and left camera images the angel measurement is of center camera image which is wrong
-- Corection factor helps us use the right camera images and left camers images effectively
+- Correction factor helps us use the right camera images and left camera images effectively
 - Correction factor makes the angel measurement to stir right by 0.2 for left images so that we can effectively use left images
 - Correction factor makes the angel measurement to stir left by 0.2 for right images so that we can effectively use right images